Why Do Stretch Marks Itch?

 Stretch marks often develop during late pregnancy, when the baby is growing, and the skin on your abdomen stretches to accommodate the baby.
 Usually, you may develop stretch marks during the second trimester.
 Some may even notice them at the end of the third trimester.

-During this time, the stretch marks or the skin around them may itch.
-This is because the skin starts healing itself.
+During this time, the reddish or purple stretch marks and the skin around them may itch.
+This is because the skin becomes thin and sensitive and may feel itchy.

 Natalie, a graduate nurse and blogger, narrates her experience of combating itchy stretch marks after her pregnancy in one of her blog posts: “I used Benadryl (aka diphenhydramine) to help with the itching.
 Honestly, it did help a little but it wasn’t enough on its own (i).”
 She adds, “Ice packs helped to numb the area for immediate relief, but a nice cold shower worked just as well.”